ymuuuun/ROBLOX-Group-Scraper/README.md

 - Once it finds an ownerless and joinable group, it will print the groups information in green text, and open your browser with the groups url

 ## Things you can currently do
-- You can set the ID for when to start and when to end.
+- You can set the ID for when to start and when to end the search.
 - You can use proxies (For preventing request blocks)

 ## Plans